 The management of CTS is case-specific, and is dependent on which of the above mentioned causes or contributors are present.
-Management of any metabolic disorder (such as diabetes or hypothyroidism) is important, especially compliance with taking appropriate medication, when indicated.
-The management of weight, hormone replacement therapy, and fluid retention all play a roll in CTS management.
+Weight, hormone replacement therapy, and fluid retention can all play a roll in CTS, thus satisfactory results may not be achieved unless the underlying causes are addressed.
 Ergonomic or job-related management strategies are very important and can include work station modifications so that unnecessary awkward arm/wrist/hand positions can be avoided.
 This may require moving the item being worked on to a less stressful position, using a different type of tool handle (screw driver, etc.), changing the height or reach distance at which the material is worked on, and taking “mini-breaks” every ½ to 1 hour when the lack of rest is a contributor.
 Frequently, the combination of pinching a phone between the head and shoulder, typing data into a computer where the monitor is positioned too high or off to one side, and excessive arm motions using a computer mouse can contribute to pinching the nerve in the neck and/or arm, resulting in CTS.
 Remedies for this situation include the use of a head set, repositioning the computer monitor so that it is in front of the worker, and using a trackball type of mouse to eliminate arm motion can be extremely helpful.
 Treatment strategies offered by chiropractors include the use of night splinting to avoid awkward wrist/hand positions during sleep.
 In addition, manual therapy to the wrist and the tight muscles in the front of the forearm, as well as other nerve constriction areas such as the elbow, shoulder, and neck, manipulation of the joints in hand, wrist, elbow, shoulder, and/or neck, depending on what is unique and needed for that patient, and the use of physiological therapeutics such as low level laser light therapy, electrical stimulation, and/or ultrasound have all been shown to offer beneficial effects.
-Nutritional recommendations include Vitamin B6 (150mg/day), magnesium, calcium, Co-Q10, omega 3 fatty acids and vitamin D3.
+Nutritional recommendations may include vitamin B6 (150mg/day), magnesium, calcium, Co-Q10, omega-3 fatty acids and vitamin D3.
 Reducing glutens (wheat, oats, barley, and rye) is also very important due to the inflammatory response of these foods.
-Surgery is typically, the last treatment resort and is appropriate, “when all else fails.”
+Surgery is typically the last treatment resort and is appropriate, “when all else fails.”